About the Snow Angels Program

 Using a snow blower

-- Own the snow blower.
-Do not use the homeowner’s snow blower.
+- Please do not use the homeowner’s snow blower.

-- Read the owner’s manual before starting your snow blower and make sure you have read and understand all of the recommended safety steps/tips.
+- Read the owner’s manual before using your own snow blower and make sure you have read and understand all of the recommended safety steps/tips.

 - Ensure that all people/objects are clear out of the way before you begin.
 Do not aim at chute at passing pedestrians or vehicles.